Hope fading as deaths in Turkey, Syria quake pass 11,000

 Associated Press

-GAZIANTEP, Turkey (AP) — With hope fading to find survivors, stretched rescue teams toiled Wednesday in Turkey and Syria, searching for signs of life in the rubble of thousands of buildings toppled by a catastrophic earthquake.
-The death toll passed 11,000 in the deadliest quake worldwide in more than a decade.
+GAZIANTEP, Turkey (AP) — With the hope of finding survivors fading, stretched rescue teams in Turkey and Syria searched Wednesday for signs of life in the rubble of thousands of buildings toppled by a catastrophic earthquake.
+The confirmed death toll from the world’s deadliest quake in more than a decade passed 11,000.

-Amid calls for the Turkish government to send more help to the disaster zone, President Recep Tayyip Erdogan toured a “tent city” in hard-hit Kahramanmaras where people forced from their homes are living.
-He conceded shortfalls early on in the response but vowed that no one would “be left in the streets.”
+Turkish President Recep Tayyip Erdogan toured a “tent city” in hard-hit Kahramanmaras where people forced from their homes were living.
+Amid calls for his government to send more help to the disaster zone, Erdogan conceded initial shortfalls in the response to Monday’s 7.8 magnitude quake but vowed that no one would “be left in the streets.”

-Search teams from more than two dozen countries have joined tens of thousands of local emergency personnel, and aid pledges have poured in from around the world.
-But the scale of destruction from the 7.8 magnitude quake and its powerful aftershocks was so immense — and spread so wide, including in areas isolated by Syria’s ongoing civil war — that many are still waiting for help.
+Search teams from more than two dozen countries have joined tens of thousands of local emergency personnel on the ground in Syria and Turkey, and aid pledges have poured in from around the world.
+But the scale of destruction from the earthquake and its powerful aftershocks was so immense and spread over such a wide area, including places isolated by Syria’s ongoing civil war, that many people were still waiting for help.

+Experts said the survival window for those trapped under the rubble of collapsed buildings or unable to access water, food and protection from the election was closing rapidly closing almost three days after the quake.

-At times rescuers were using excavators, at others they picked gingerly through debris to find survivors or the dead.
-With thousands of buildings toppled, it was not clear how many people might still be trapped underneath the rubble.
+Rescuers at times used excavators in their searches and picked gingerly through debris at other points to locate survivors or the dead.
+With thousands of buildings toppled, it was not clear how many people might still be caught in the rubble.

+Turkey’s disaster management agency said Wednesday that people who died in the earthquake but cannot be identified would be buried within five days even if they remained unnamed.

+The agency, known as AFAD, said unidentified victims would be buried following DNA tests, finger printing and after being photographed for future identification.

+The move is in line with Islamic funeral rites which require a burial to take place as quickly as possible after a person’s death.

-In the Turkish city of Malatya, bodies were placed side by side on the ground, covered in blankets, while rescuers waited for funeral vehicles to pick them up, according to former journalist Ozel Pikal who saw eight bodies pulled from the ruins of a building.
+In the Turkish city of Malatya, bodies were placed side by side on the ground, covered in blankets, while rescuers waited for funeral vehicles to pick them up, according to former journalist Ozel Pikal, who said he saw eight bodies pulled from the ruins of a building.

-Pikal, who took part in the rescue efforts, said he believed at least some of the victims froze to death as temperatures dipped to minus 6 degrees Celsius (21 Fahrenheit).
+Pikal, who took part in the rescue efforts, said he thinks at least some of the victims froze to death as temperatures dipped to minus 6 degrees Celsius (21 Fahrenheit).

-“Today isn’t a pleasant day because as of today there is no hope left in Malatya,” Pikal said telephone.
+“As of today there is no hope left in Malatya,” Pikal said by telephone.
 “No one is coming out alive from the rubble.”

 Road closures and damage in the region made it hard to access all the areas that need help, he said, and there was a shortage of rescuers where he was.
 Meanwhile, cold hampered the efforts of those who were there, including volunteers.